 Another hit among European tourists is the plethora of Polish spa resorts - cosmetic and treatment clinics located in attractive natural regions with a healthy microclimate.
-Over half a million visitors come each year for health-related holidays from all over the world.
+A lot of visitors come each year for health-related holidays from all over the world.